fiso64/slsk-batchdl/README.md

 You might need to provide an id and secret when using spotify (which you can get here https://developer.spotify.com/dashboard/applications, under "Create an app").

 ## Notes:
+- YouTube playlist downloading is bad: There is no way of reliably parsing video information into artist & track name.
+Also, many videos may be unavailable (or unavailable specifically through the api, for reasons that are beyond me), in which case they won't be downloaded.
 - The console output tends to break after a while
 - Much of the code was written by ChatGPT